Beit Aghion: History

 The house was built between 1936 and 1938 for Greek-Jewish merchant Edward Aghion, an affluent resident of Alexandria in Egypt.
 It was designed by German architect Richard Kauffmann.

 In 1941, Peter II, King of Yugoslavia resided in the house.
 During the 1948 Arab–Israeli War it served as a hospital for the Irgun fighters.

-In 1952, the Israeli government purchased the house for the purpose of turning it to an official residence for the Foreign Minister.
+In 1952, the Israeli government purchased the house for the purpose of turning it into an official residence for the Foreign Minister.
 In 1974, the Israeli Government decided to transfer the official residence of the Prime Minister from Julius Jacobs House, which had served as the official residence of the Israeli Prime Minister between 1950 and 1974, to Beit Aghion.
 During the 1990s, a wall was erected around the house for security reasons and a segment of Balfour Street was closed to traffic.

 Prime Minister Benjamin Netanyahu resided in Beit Aghion until July 2021, more than a month after he was ousted from office by a coalition headed by Naftali Bennett and Yair Lapid.
 Since then, renovations have been underway at Beit Aghion.
 During their terms as Prime Minister, Bennett remained in his family residence in Ra'anana and Lapid largely lived in Tel Aviv during his tenure as prime minister.